byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<ferretinjapan>** And theres incentives for miners to (pardon pun) undermine RandomX
 **\<fluffypony>** rbrunner: I'm for side-stepping it, but few others are
 **\<sech1>** fluffypony you can't be 100% sure about that
-**\<needmoney90>** Moneromooo: it's the last we can realistically use before we succumb to ASICs due to ecosystem size
+**\<needmoney90>** ByteRubmooo: it's the last we can realistically use before we succumb to ASICs due to ecosystem size
 **\<sgp\_>** fluffypony: yes, which is why I think it's good to share an intent to switch if it breaks
 **\<dEBRUYNE>** fluffypony, sech1: Only practice will tell I guess
 **\<needmoney90>** Even if we find another option or two, the network will be de facto ASIC mined until then.
 And it would take a lot of time to switch over.